LukasBombach/sblendid/packages/sblendid/README.md

 ## Converters

-In the previous example, all values I read, write or get notified for are [`Buffers`](https://nodejs.org/api/buffer.html).
+In the previous example, all values you read, write or get notified for are [`Buffers`](https://nodejs.org/api/buffer.html).
 It might get weary to constantly convert `Buffers` to the values you actually want to work on.
 For this, Sblendid introduces a concept called `converters`.